chiche-ds/30-Day-Terraform-challenge-/Day1/day1-update-frankfolabi.md

 ## Participant Details
 - **Name:** [Franklin Afolabi]
 - **Task Completed:** Introduction to Terraform and IaC
-- **Date and Time:** August 21, 2024 1900]
+- **Date and Time:** [August 21, 2024 1900]

 ## Additional Notes
 - [It is a beautiful thing to start this challenge.
-It definitely will enhance my building in public]
+It definitely will enhance my building in public.]